-On June 8, 2016, plaintiff Deep Green Wireless LLC filed a complaint in the U.S. District Court for the Eastern District of Texas against Ooma, Inc., alleging infringement of U.S. Patent No. RE42,714 (the "Deep Green Wireless Patent", and such litigation, the "Deep Green Wireless Litigation ").
+On June 8, 2016, plaintiff Deep Green Wireless LLC filed a complaint in the U.S. District Court for the Eastern District of Texas against Ooma, Inc., alleging infringement of U.S. Patent No. RE42,714 (the "Deep Green Wireless Patent", and such litigation, the "Deep Green Wireless Litigation").
 The complaint seeks unspecified monetary damages, costs, attorneys' fees and other appropriate relief.
 In February 2017, the Court granted the Company's motion to transfer the case to the Northern District of California, which proceeding has been stayed pending the outcome of an inter partes review of the Deep Green Wireless Patent by the United States Patent Trial and Appeal Board.
-Based upon the Company's investigation, the Company does not believe that its products infringe any valid or enforceable claim of the aforementioned patent, and the Company will obtain a favorable final outcome or that it will be able to avoid unfavorable preliminary or interim rulings in the course of litigation that may significantly add to the expense of its defense and could result in substantial costs and diversion of resources.
+Based upon the Company's investigation, the Company does not believe that its products infringe any valid or enforceable claim of the aforementioned patent, and the Company plans to continue vigorously defending against the plaintiff's claim.
+However, litigation is unpredictable and there can be no assurances that the Company will obtain a favorable final outcome or that it will be able to avoid unfavorable preliminary or interim rulings in the course of litigation that may significantly add to the expense of its defense and could result in substantial costs and diversion of resources.